cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 There are two main different cases at the proof depending on which component will be visited by depth first search first, i.e. depending on difference between $tin[C]$ and $tin[C']$:
 ** The component $C$ was reached first.
 It means that depth first search comes at some vertex $v$ of component $C$ at some moment, but all other vertices of components $C$ and $C'$ were not visited yet.
 By condition there is an edge $C, C'$ in a condensation graph, so not only the entire component $C$ is reachable from $v$ but the whole component $C'$ is reachable as well.
 It means that depth first search that is running from vertex $v$ will visit all vertices of components $C$ and $C'$, so they will be descendants for $v$ in a depth first search tree, i.e. for each vertex $u \in C \cup C', u \ne v$ we have that $tout[v] > tout[u]$, as we claimed.
 ** Assume that component $C'$ was visited first.
 Similarly, depth first search comes at some vertex $v$ of component $C'$ at some moment, but all other vertices of components $C$ and $C'$ were not visited yet.
-But by condition there is an edge (C, C') in the condensation graph, so, because of acyclic propery of condensation graph, there is no back path from $C'$ to $C$, i.e. depth first search from vertex $v$ will not reach vertices of $C$.
+But by condition there is an edge $(C, C')$ in the condensation graph, so, because of acyclic propery of condensation graph, there is no back path from $C'$ to $C$, i.e. depth first search from vertex $v$ will not reach vertices of $C$.
 It means that vertices of $C$ will be visited by depth first search later, so $tout[C] > tout[C']$.
 This completes the proof.

 Proved theorem is **the base of algorithm** for finding strongly connected components.
 It follows that any edge $(C, C')$ in condensation graph comes from a component with a larger value of $tout$ to component with a smaller value.